Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/ARMssembly_2.md

 ```

 Compared to the previous challenges we have:
-* A new register [`WZR`](https://developer.arm.com/documentation/102374/0101/Registers-in-AArch64---other-registers) that always read as 0
+* A new register [`WZR`](https://developer.arm.com/documentation/102374/0101/Registers-in-AArch64---other-registers) that always reads as 0
 * A new instruction BCC [Branch on Carry Clear](https://community.arm.com/support-forums/f/architectures-and-processors-forum/5941/could-you-explain-bcc-command-to-me)

 The position sp+24 acts as an accumulator increasing the result by 3 for each round.
 The position sp+28 is a counter.